 On April 26, 2009, the company completed its acquisition of substantially all of the assets and operations of CookTek LLC ("CookTek"), the leading manufacturer of induction cooking and warming systems for a purchase price of \$8.0 million in cash.
-An additional deferred payment of \$1.0 million is also due to the seller on the first anniversary of the acquisition.
-Additional contingent payments are also payable over the course of four years upon the achievement of certain sales targets.
+An additional deferred payment of \$1.0 million was made during the second quarter of 2010 as provided in the purchase agreement.
+Additional contingent payments are also payable over the course of four years upon the achievement of certain sales targets as described below.